Vladimir Lugovskoy

 Lugovskoy began writing poetry in 1924 and associated himself with the constructivists.
-In 1930 he joined the Russian Association of Proletarian Writers and became a member of the editorial staff of the magazine "Banner".
+In 1930 he joined the Russian Association of Proletarian Writers and became a member of the editorial staff of the magazine "Znamya".

 He participated as a war correspondent in the Polish campaign of the Soviet Union in 1939.
 However he didn't participate in World War II due to his health complications and was evaluated to Tashkent in 1941.